Photo Of Rohingya Woman Mourning Her Dead Infant Underscores Worsening Crisis

 The bloodshed overtaking Myanmar’s Rakhine state forced Hamida, a Rohingya Muslim, to run from her homeland last week.
 She, her husband Nasir Ahmed, their two young sons and about a dozen other refugees boarded a small fishing boat crossing the Bay of Bengal to the Bangladesh village of Shah Porir Dwip, Reuters reported.

-The photo above was taken when the family arrived in Teknaf, Bangladesh after their boat capsized.
+The photo below was taken when the family arrived in Teknaf, Bangladesh after their boat capsized.
 She survived, but Abdul Masood, her 40-day-old infant, did not.

 “I rushed to the spot and found people crying over the dead body of a child,” Reuters photographer Mohammad Ponir Hossain said.